 7:18 John’s disciples informed him about all these things.
 So John called two of his disciples 7:19 and sent them to Jesus to ask, “Are you the one who is to come, or should we look for another?”

 John’s disciples told him about all these things – John, a man used to an independent, outdoor life, had now been languishing in prison for some months, Lk 3:19-20.
+His continuing influence is reflected in Lk 5:33.
 There is some irony in the pronouncement of Jesus that he came to set the prisoners free, Lk 4:18, for this did not seem to apply to him!
 John might well have argued, as many troubled souls argue today: “IF there is a loving God, THEN why am I in such trouble?”
 “IF Jesus is the Messiah, THEN why does he not seem to be doing the things we expected the Messiah to do?”
 Jesus, after all, had been occupied with acts of mercy, whereas John had prophesied of acts of judgement, Lk 3:16-17.
 John did not know that judgement is reserved largely until the end of the age, but that grace is the great characteristic of the present time.

 Doubt and uncertainty seem to be leading characteristics for many spiritual leaders, as with Moses, Nu 11:10-15; Elijah, 1 Kings 19 Jeremiah,20:7-9,14-18.
 But doubt and uncertainty are not the same as unbelief.
 ‘Christ never failed to distinguish between doubt and unbelief.
 Doubt is can’t believe; unbelief is won’t believe.
 Doubt is honesty; unbelief is obstinacy.
 Doubt is looking for light; unbelief is content with darkness.’
 (John Drummond) It must have been very difficult, from John’s perspective, to be sure about who Jesus was and what he was doing.
 Where was this kingdom that John had been proclaiming so fearlessly?
-But let us not judge John too harshly, for the prophets of old were puzzlied and perplexed by the revelations which were given to them, 1 Pet 1:10.
+But let us not judge John too harshly, for the prophets of old were puzzled and perplexed by the revelations which were given to them, 1 Pet 1:10.

 Calling two of them – ‘Luke, alert to the need for all things to stand the scrutiny of the OT law, makes it clear that John receives a legally adequate witness (a true witness) concerning Jesus by speaking in terms of two messengers.’ (cf. Deut 19:15) (WBC)